GeorgeDaoud3/SOFE3980U-Lab4/README.md

       * Set the **branches to build** to \* / \*
 5. As the **webhook** is already configured, it should work automatically when  after each commit.
 Commit any change to the repository.
 Then, check that the job is been executed and check its report.

-## Continous Integration / Continous Deployment using Jenkins
+## Continuous Integration / Continuous Deployment (CICD) using Jenkins
 A continuous deployment will be added to the previous Jenkins Job.
 ### 1. Create a tunnel to GKE
-As Jenkins is running in GKE, we will use a tunnel created with Jenkins to connect to GKE and use Docker containers as Jenkins nodes (worker).
+As Jenkins runs in GKE, we will use a tunnel created with Jenkins to connect to GKE and use Docker containers as Jenkins nodes (workers).
 1. In the Jenkins user interface, select **Manage Jenkins**.
 2. Click **Clouds**.
 3. Click **New cloud**.